jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 This is due to two limitations of SQLite's FTS5 extension.
 First, it only supports at most one FTS5 expression in the WHERE clause.
 Attempting to query using multiple FTS expressions will result in zero rows being returned.
 Second, it does not handle OR groups that contain a FTS5 expression correctly.
 A query such as _"a b | in:my\_folder"_ will have rows missing from the output.

 To overcome this, I replace all FTS expressions with a subquery that contains the required FTS expression.
-In effect, this make the statement behave as expected.
+In effect, this makes the statement behave as expected.

 === Compiler Implementation <query-implementation>